OpenNews/srccon-power/homepage.md

 permalink: /index.html
 ---

 We're so excited to start sharing the program for SRCCON:POWER!
 We'll publish the official schedule soon, but you can jump right into [how the program will work](/program) and the [list of sessions](/sessions) coming to Philly.
-If you see something that gets you excited about joining us, the [attendee form](/participation/form) is still open!

 Curious about how all this works?
 Learn more about [sessions](/sessions/about) and [participation](/participation) at SRCCON:POWER.